signatureai/signature-core-nodes/docs/nodes/data.md

             json_dict = kwargs.get("dict")
             json_str = json.dumps(json_dict)
             return (json_str,)

     ```

 ## GetImageListItem

-Retrieves an image from a list by index
+Extracts a single image from an image list by index.

+A node designed for batch image processing that allows selective access to individual
+images within a collection, enabling targeted processing of specific images in a
+sequence.

 ### Inputs